pixelstorm/coding_guidelines_custom_builds/README.md

 HTML5 elements and markup to be used according to best practices

 ### wordpress setup
-1. choose a unique relervent username
+1. Choose a unique relavent username

 ## Plugins – List of Approved Plugins
 Please discuss if when adding a plugin that is not part of this list.